aukgis/aaanalyser/README.md

 Installation
 ------------

-Following is based on a clean AWS Ubuntu 16.04 instance.
+The following is based on a clean AWS Ubuntu 16.04 instance.

 Web server for static html and WSGI for the DEM server: